 Manufacturing PMI in Malaysia averaged 48.21 points from 2015 until 2021, reaching an all time high of 53.90 points in April of 2021 and a record low of 31.30 points in April of 2020.
 This page provides - Malaysia Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Manufacturing Pmi in Malaysia is expected to be 49.80 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Malaysia to stand at 50.40 in 12 months time.
-In the long-term, the Malaysia Manufacturing Pmi is projected to trend around 49.40 in 2020, according to our econometric models.
+Manufacturing PMI in Malaysia is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Manufacturing PMI is projected to trend around 51.00 points in 2022, according to our econometric models.